-The Walkie Talkie is a very import tool used in the film industry.
-They ease communication between the crew and help Assistant Directors run the set.
+The Walkie Talkie can be one of the most import tools used daily on a film set.
+They can ease communication between the crew, various departments and help Assistant Directors run the set.
 An Assistant Director without a walkie talkie is like a hockey player without a stick.
 With all that power comes…Walkie Talkie Etiquette.

 If you haven’t checked it out yet please have a look at our guide to film set etiquette.
 It goes hand in hand with walkie talkie etiquette.

-There are a couple of things to keep in mind when dealing with walkie…
+There are a couple of things to keep in mind when using your walkie…

 Walkie Talkie Etiquette